 It’s so easy for a house to become overrun with clutter, and there’s some great storage solutions on the market to help organise your space.
 But if you think about your storage needs in the planning stages of a renovation, you can take advantage of often underutilised space.

-As a small child I ate a poisonous indoor plant which I think is the reason that for so many years I was very anti the indoor plant, but alas I have come around and even find myself hunting down the best options to add to my home.
+As a small child I ate a poisonous indoor plant which I think is the reason that for so many years I was very anti the indoor plant and didn’t realise the positive impact plants for offices and houses have on people.
+But alas I have come around and even find myself hunting down the best options to add to my home.
 The strong trend towards indoor plants is not only an aesthetic one –

 Whether you’re re-designing your kitchen or even bathroom, photographic art can find it’s place on your wall.
 Gone are the days of cheesy sunset shots over the beach being your only option for photo art.
 With so many new artists popping up over the last few years, photos can be a really gorgeous addition to your art collection.